 Instead, it is up to the teacher to take us through the table, reading each word out aloud for us to hear how it’s pronounced before going on to translate it into English so that we can actually follow what’s going on.

 Although it’s very useful hearing the explanations about the various grammar points, it does get a bit tedious as the class basically amounts to the teacher reading through a PDF with us.

-After completing this forty-minute video that explains all of the vocabulary and grammar points, you have a small audio file below it which allows you to hear how all of the words are pronounced.
+After completing this forty-minute video that explains all of the vocabulary and grammar points, there’s a small audio file below it which allows you to hear how all of the words are pronounced.

-Following this is the Dialogue section where we have eight dialogues as well as a video which explains them all.
+Following this is the Dialogue section, where we have eight dialogues as well as a video that explains them all.

 After we listen to the dialogues and try and understand what is going on in them, we again return to the main video where our teacher then explains various grammar points that arise in them as well as the cultural context in which they take place.